fdewez/fdewez.github.io/_pages/research.md

 Trajectory optimisation is a wide field of academic and industrial study with numerous applications.
 Many algorithms have been developed to find the trajectory which minimises the criterion of interest while complying with certain constraints.
 Among them, we can mention optimal commands methods which provide a large family of physical-based approaches to model and to solve numerically such optimisation problems.
 In this case an a priori knowledge of the underlying dynamics of the system is required to obtain a realistic solution.<br />

-Nevertheless the exact knowledge of physical systems may be hard to model and numerical methods may require a huge amount of computational ressources.
-In view of this, we leverage numerous data coming from real-life situations to develop a new methodology for the modelling of trajectory optimisation problems.
+Nevertheless the exact knowledge of physical systems may be hard to model and numerical methods may require significant computational ressources.
+In view of this, we leverage huge amounts of data coming from real-life situations to develop a new methodology for the modelling of trajectory optimisation problems.
 In a nutshell, this methodology, which is intended to be generic, exploits information contained in the data to obtain simpler problems which take into account estimated properties of the system and which can be solved by efficient algorithms.<br />

 This work has been carried out in collaboration with aeronautics experts from Safety Line within the PERF-AI project for the reduction of fuel consumption in the aviation.
 Further developments of this methodology are considered in view of new applications.\
 A first paper showing how to design individual performance models of physical systems has been published and a second one introducing the optimisation methodology is in progress; see [Publications](https://fdewez.github.io/publications/).